Worthy Park Estate

 Jamaican rum's premium tier has grown considerably in collector and bartender attention since the mid-2010s, driven partly by the craft cocktail movement's preference for spirits with identifiable provenance and partly by a broader re-evaluation of funky, high-ester styles by whisky and Cognac drinkers moving laterally across categories.
 Estates like Worthy Park have benefited from that attention while continuing to produce for both the aged sipping market and the bartender trade simultaneously.

-The peer set for Worthy Park at the prestige level is small.
+The comparable set for Worthy Park at the prestige level is small.
 Globally, producers operating at the intersection of full estate control, traditional pot-still fermentation, and formal recognition include a handful of Caribbean operations and, by analogy, some of the more site-committed whisky and brandy houses across other regions.
 Operations like All Saints Estate in Rutherglen or Achaia Clauss in Patras illustrate how heritage estate producers across different spirit and wine categories have staked their identity on continuity of place.
 Worthy Park belongs to that conversation.

 Planning a Visit